 If any of the following is not available, or you are unsure please advise so we can discuss alternatives.

 - The Forklift must be in safe operating condition and complies with the requirements of the State or Territory legislation.
 There must be an operators manual, pre-operation checklist.
 Maintenance records must also be available.

-- There must be ability to stack loads to low, medium and full lift height of the forklift. i.e. pallet racking or block stacking.
+- There must be the ability to stack loads to low, medium and full lift height of the forklift. i.e. pallet racking or block stacking.
 The top level must be at least 75% of the forklift full lifting capacity.

-- 3 individual loads must be available that are equivalent to at least 50% of the forklifts lifting capacity.
+- 3 individual loads must be available that is equivalent to at least 50% of the forklifts lifting capacity.
 E.g. If the forklift load capacity plate shows 1000 kg the loads for the assessment should be between 500kg and 1000kg.